jeffsocal/mzh5/README.md

 # mzh5
-Wrapper to XCMS to Create a consistent R List Object or HDF5 file
+##Wrapper to XCMS to Create a consistent R List Object or HDF5 file

 Create a logical object to store and access LCMS data, either as an RDS object or HDF5 file.
-Conversion creates a rasterized lcms matrix defined by the desired fidelity, allowing (using HDF5 format) access to 'hyperslabs' without loading the entire file.
-Furthermore, this format preserves the ability to collect profile data without increasing disk-space.
+Conversion creates a rasterized lcms matrix defined by the desired fidelity, allowing (using HDF5 format) access to ms1-'hyperslabs' without loading the entire file.
+Furthermore, this format preserves the ability to collect profile data without increasing disk-space, and in many cases is more efficient then centroid data.

+###Motivation

+Current projects aimed at open access data for LCMS are either terribly space inefficient (xml), or a poor attempt at utilizing a innovations in big data (mz5).
+While there is a clear motivation to adhere to the HUPO Proteomics Standards for data integrity, there are only a few essential data constructs - Measurement Time, Measurement Conditions, and M/Z ~ Intensity.
+The attempt here is to improve that last construct.

+####M/Z ~ Intensity Data Collection

+Current data from every instrument manufacture records both m/z and intensity for every scan event - the former being the most redundant.
+Albeit, some experimenters call for different m/z ranges to be collected, however that shouldn't be the case for data recording.
+By standardizing the m/z axis of collection, for instance, to 0.01Da intervals for TOF/QQQ/QE proteomics and 0.001Da for FTMS/Orbi proteomics, the m/z axis needs only to be defined once and contains sufficient resolution for complex samples such as plasma.
+This establishes a _matrix_ of data, which can be further refined by collecting ms1 scan events at regular intervals.
+Storing this _matrix_ of data in the HDF5 format, is more efficient then the proposed mz5 format, for both read and write operations.
+In addition, taking advantage of the HDF5 concepts, data can be accessed in part (via an HDF5 hyperslab) without the need to load the entire file into memory.
+This becomes particularly enticing when dealing with large, multi-experiment datasets.

 ## R list object
 ```